 Identify Fundamental Elements

 In each case, identify foundational elements.
-Next, use wireframes or maybe mind mapping if that makes sense for you to build connections based on dependencies.
+Next, use wireframes or mind mapping, if that makes sense for you, to build connections based on dependencies.

 Now is an excellent time to recheck everything you think you know.
 Ask questions of the people who handle the functions within the modules for firsthand intel.